BioDynaMo/biodynamo/doc/user_guide/prerequisites.md

 ## MacOS

-Currently we only support macOS installations of BioDynaMo using Homebrew.
-But first, before doing anything else, install Xcode (from the App Store) and the command line tools, using the command ``"xcode-select --install"``.
+Install Xcode (from the App Store) and the command line tools, using the command ``"xcode-select --install"``.

 ### Required Packages